 The Chair of the CAG is a volunteer who serves in two major capacities.
 First, the Chair leads the work of the CAG in carrying out multi-year functions.
-Second, the Chair serves as a member of the SIGGRAPH Executive Committee (EC) and is the primary communications link between the conference and the EC.
+Second, the Chair serves as a member of the Executive Committee and is the primary communications link between the conference and the Executive Committee.

 - Leads and is accountable for the financial planning for CAG.